1920 Hualien earthquake: Earthquake

+The source fault responsible for the earthquake has not been conclusively identified, although the epicenter location suggest it was associated with the southern portion of the Ryukyu subduction zone.
+Based on analyzing stations in Taiwan that recorded the earthquake, the hypocenter was determined to be within the accretionary wedge at 20–35 km focal depth.
+The likely source is a rupture propagating down-dip and laterally along a splay fault associated with the subduction zone.

 Impact

 Eight deaths and 24 injuries were reported.
 1,530 houses were affected in the cities of Taipei, Taitung, Hsinchu and Taoyuan, of which 273 were destroyed, and 277 others were severely damaged.